Development and Refurbishment Finance

 - No exit fee

-- Interest added to the loan to a maximum 70% of GDV
+– Interest added to the loan to a maximum 65 to 75% of GDV

-We can place 2nd charges on other properties to raise this to 100% funding for the purchase and build costs.
+(We can place 2nd charges on other properties to increase this to 100% funding for the purchase and build costs).

 Typical cost structure